perrykaufman/sabetha-timer/readme.md

 # Sabetha Timer

-This is a web application can be used to help defeat the [Sabetha](https://wiki.guildwars2.com/wiki/Sabetha_the_Saboteur) raid boss in Guild Wars 2.
-Every 30 seconds, canons that fire at the players appear to the north, east, south, or west of the boss platform in a predictable order.
-This timer uses text to speech to call out when the canons appear that players can leave at the correct time to destroy them.
+This is a web application that can be used to help defeat the [Sabetha](https://wiki.guildwars2.com/wiki/Sabetha_the_Saboteur) raid boss in [Guild Wars 2](https://en.wikipedia.org/wiki/Guild_Wars_2).
+Every 30 seconds, a canon that fires at the players will appear to the north, east, south, or west of the boss platform.
+This timer uses the browser text to speech api to call out when a canon appears so that players can leave at the correct time to destroy them.

 ## Guide
 ```